Jordalenko/DuckHunt/README.md

 ## Aim of the game

-To engage gamers with a fun javascript hunting game.
+To engage gamers with a fun javascript aim and shoot game.

 ## User Stories

-• Player 1 - "As a gamer I want a fun engaging game." <br>
+As a visitor to the site I want:

+• "To easily understand the purpose of the site/game." <br>
+• "The game to function as expected." <br>
+• "To be able to easily navigate the site." <br>
+• "The site to be responsive and resize for any screen size."
+• "To be able to see both my score and the number of bullets remaining at all times." <br>
-• Player 2 - "I want a shooter game I can play on my phone game." <br>
+• "A shooter game I can play on my phone game." <br>
-• Player 3 - "I want a simple game I can play anywhere." <br>
+• "A simple game I can play anywhere." <br>
-• Player 4 - "I want a challenging game that I can play even if I only have a few minutes."
+• "A challenging game that I can play even if I only have a few minutes."

 ## Game Features